 The third feature in the above list formalizes the systematic review and analysis of the information collected, as discussed above.
 If CPME determines at any point during the review process that it needs to make changes to the standards, the Council will initiate action within 12 months to address the relevant issues, with final action taken by the Council within 18 months.
 Such action may include convening the Ad Hoc Advisory Committee for the purpose of reviewing the standards and recommending changes to the Council.

 The results of the comprehensive review are transmitted to the Council.
-Before any substantive changes become final, the Council disseminates proposed revisions in accreditation policies, standards, requirements, and procedures for comment to the community of interest including accredited, provisionally accredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
-The Council will afford the community of interest at least three months to comment on the proposed changes and will take into account any comments received on the proposed changes.
-If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of at least three months.
+Before any substantive changes become final, the Council disseminates proposed revisions in accreditation policies, standards, requirements, and procedures for comment to the community of interest including accredited, preaccredited, and candidate status institutions and programs, faculty, students, residency and fellowship programs, and profession leaders.
+The Council will afford the community of interest 60 days to comment on the proposed changes and will take into account any comments received on the proposed changes.
+If the Council determines that additional document revisions are needed based on review of the comments received, the additional revisions will be forwarded to the community of interest for another period of 60 days.

-The Ad Hoc Advisory Committee holds at least two face-to-face meetings.
-The results of the Committee’s review, including recommendations for revisions to standards, requirements, and procedures, are reported to and used by the Council to determine that the standards are, in fact, valid and reliable indicators of quality and are accepted commonly by the educational and practice communities.
+The results of the Ad Hoc Advisory Committee’s review, including recommendations for revisions to standards, requirements, and procedures, are reported to and used by the Council to determine that the standards are, in fact, valid and reliable indicators of quality and are accepted commonly by the educational and practice communities.
 The standards, requirements, and procedures are subsequently revised by the Council.
 Essential components of this process include, but are not limited to, the following:

 • Continual emphasis on the development of well-defined, outcome-specific standards, focusing on multiple measures